 - 1. Hold quarterly Board meetings and provide opportunity for comment and dialogue. - 2.
 Communicate with other local officials, DOE, state and federal regulators, the Colorado congressional delegation, and other stakeholders about the Stewardship Council's mission and activities, as appropriate. - 3.
-Take public comment on issues related to DOE and USFWS responsibilities at Rocky Flats.
-(Note: Any work on this item involving DOE is an LSO activity; all other work on this item is a non-LSO activity.) - 4.
-Evaluate Congressional action affecting DOE and USFWS and administrative action that could affect Rocky Flats.
-(Note: Any work on this item involving DOE is an LSO activity; all other work on this item is a non-LSO activity.)

-- 5. Maintain communication with federal and state legislators, as appropriate, and track federal and state legislation as needed. - Provide opportunities at meetings and in between meetings for education and feedback. - 7.
+Take public comment on issues related to DOE and USFWS responsibilities at Rocky Flats. - 4.
+Evaluate Congressional action affecting DOE and USFWS and administrative action that could affect Rocky Flats. - 5.
+Maintain communication with federal and state legislators, as appropriate, and track federal and state legislation as needed. - 6.
+Provide opportunities at meetings and in between meetings for education and feedback. - 7.
 Work with DOE to disseminate information on the cleanup and post-closure operations of Rocky Flats. - 8.
 Participate in local, regional and national forums. - 9.
 Implement mechanisms for the Stewardship Council and the general public to be informed of the results of the monitoring data and other relevant information, recognizing that not all communication between DOE and Rocky Flats constituencies will flow through the Stewardship Council.
-Options include: - o Periodic reports - o Email updates - White papers - Letters

-Rocky Flats National Wildlife Refuge
+Rocky Flats National Wildlife Refuge Non-LSO Activity

 One of the Stewardship Council's roles is to engage on issues related to the development and management of the future Rocky Flats National Wildlife Refuge.
-In 2015, USFWS began taking steps to open the Rocky Flats National Wildlife Refuge.
-Activities are limited to guided tours.
-Public access will increase in the coming years.
+In September 2018, USFWS began allowing public recreation at the Rocky Flats National Wildlife Refuge.

-In addition, USFWS and DOE are working in partnership to develop a visitor's center.
-That center will be sited on refuge lands, with USFWS taking lead on the public engagement process.
-As the LSO for Rocky Flats, the Stewardship Council will work with DOE on that agency's role in developing the visitor center.
+In addition, USFWS and DOE are discussing a partnership to develop a visitor's center.
+That center would be sited on refuge lands, with USFWS taking lead on the public engagement process.
+As the LSO for Rocky Flats, the Stewardship Council would work with DOE on that agency's role in developing the visitor center.
 (That work with DOE is an LSO activity.)
-USFWS will take lead on public engagement; Stewardship Council members may be involved in that process.
+USFWS would take lead on public engagement; Stewardship Council members may be involved in that process.